 The RainWise Program provides rebates that cover most or all of the cost of installing cisterns and/or rain gardens on your property.
 To receive a rebate, you must be in an eligible combined sewer overflow (CSO) basin and work with a RainWise-trained contractor.

 Check out our 2023 Rebate Increase page with side-by-side examples of projects that illustrate the difference in rebate amounts available before and after the 2023 rebate increase.

 The Rebate Process

 Check to see whether your property is eligible for a RainWise rebate for a cistern, a rain garden or both.

-You can work with a contractor to design a RainWise garden that fits your site and your needs.
-Choose from a selection of cisterns and plant options.
+You can work with a contractor to design a RainWise installation that fits your site and your preferences by choosing from a selection of cisterns and plant options.

-The contractor will arrange for a free pre-construction inspection in order to get the green light for the project to move forward.
+The contractor will arrange for a free pre-construction inspection with the city or county in order to get the green light for the project to move forward.
 After this is completed, they can begin construction on the RainWise installation.

 Work with your contractor to submit a completed RainWise package.
 After this is completed, you will receive your RainWise rebate in 4 – 8 weeks.

 It is important to maintain your system.
 Make sure your contractor shows you how or that you contract with them to do regular maintenance.
 For more information and resources, visit our maintenance page.

 The RainWise program also offers financial resources to help homeowners pay for the upfront costs and smaller out of pocket expenses associated with RainWise installations.
 We hope to make RainWise accessible to low income and underserved communities.